-The 日本書紀 Nihon Shoki states that during 神武天皇 Jinmu Tennō’s eastern expedition (667–661 BCE), 道臣命 Michiomi no Mikoto defeated thieves using 調歌倒語 Chōka Tōgo, considered the first ninja act.
-Another theory names 役の行者小角 En no Gyoja Ozunu (born around 634 CE) as the founder of 甲賀流 Kōga-ryū and 伊賀流 Iga-ryū ninjutsu, linking its origin to En no Gyoja’s Shugenja tactics.
-Theories suggest he studied 七書 Shichisho or 遁甲術 Tonkōjutsu, but the truth remains a mystery.
+According to the Nihon Shoki, the first recorded ninja-like act took place during Emperor Jinmu’s eastern expedition (667–661 BCE), when Michiomi no Mikoto used Chōka Tōgo (a form of deception) to defeat thieves.
+Another tradition credits En no Gyoja Ozunu (born around 634 CE) as the founder of both Kōga-ryū and Iga-ryū ninjutsu, linking its origins to his Shugendō practices.
+Some theories suggest he studied the Shichisho or Tonkōjutsu, but the truth remains a mystery.

-Literacy was rare in historical Japan, so ninjutsu practitioners relied on memory, a skill now mysterious to our short-attention-span era.
-Without need for written records, they memorized techniques thoroughly.
-During the peaceful Edo period, when wars ceased, they gained time to learn reading and writing, documenting their inherited ninjutsu knowledge.
+Because literacy was extremely rare in historical Japan, ninjutsu practitioners relied almost entirely on memory — a skill that seems almost impossible in today’s short-attention-span world.
+Without written records, they memorized techniques thoroughly and passed them down orally from master to student.
+It was only during the peaceful Edo period, when wars finally ceased, that many practitioners gained the time to learn reading and writing, allowing them to begin documenting their inherited knowledge.

-Ninjutsu’s secretive tradition meant masters carefully observed and tested their children or others for potential to uphold the art.
-If no worthy successor was found, they destroyed documents to prevent misuse by malicious individuals, ensuring the knowledge remained safe from those beyond their control.
+Ninjutsu’s secretive tradition meant that masters carefully observed and tested their children or chosen students for the potential to uphold the art.
+If no worthy successor was found, they would often destroy their documents to prevent the knowledge from falling into the hands of malicious individuals.
+In addition, countless records were lost through natural and human-made disasters — earthquakes, fires, negligence, and the devastating firebombings of World War II.

 Old Documents